Getting the attention of consumers isn’t always an easy task, let alone building your list to be able to prospect.

-We’ve all seen those Facebook Ads that offer a list of all the homes for sale in the area for under $300,00 or whatever the dollar amount the agent decides to use.
+We’ve all seen those Facebook ads that offer a list of all the homes for sale in the area for under $300,000, or whatever the dollar amount the agent decides to use.
 Similar to the free CMA opt-in, this is a great way to find buyers who are ready to go now.

 Neighborhood Market Report

 Similar to the community calendar, the guide is for long-term prospecting.
 There is more to a community than just things to do.
-Your guide should include information on the real estate market trends, top restaurants in the area, economy information and school district information.
-Again, this point of the guide is to show your community expertise.
+Your guide should include information on real estate market trends, top restaurants in the area, economy information, and school district information.
+Again, the point of the guide is to show your community expertise.